CHAPTER 200 Academic Affairs

 270.3.1 General Collecting

-The Kennedy Library’s general collecting policy contains the basic principles and guidelines used by the faculty and staff of the Robert E. Kennedy Library to evaluate, select, acquire, and manage library materials in all formats.
-It guides library faculty, who are responsible for developing disciplinary collections and promoting library resources and services to faculty, students, staff, and other library users.
-In collaboration with the Director of Information Resources, library faculty apply this policy by evaluating and selecting materials based on clearly identifiable objectives and parameters, thus assuring a collection that best supports the library and University’s teaching and learning missions.
+The library’s general collection development guidelines contain the basic principles used by the faculty and staff of the library to evaluate, select, acquire, and manage library materials in all formats.
+It guides library faculty who are responsible for developing disciplinary collections and promoting library resources and services to faculty, students, staff, and other library users.
+In collaboration with library administration, library faculty apply these guidelines by evaluating and selecting materials based on clearly identifiable objectives and parameters, building a collection that best supports the library and the University’s teaching and learning missions.

 270.3.2 Electronic Resources

-The Kennedy Library’s licensed databases and online services are for the use of the Cal Poly community and on-site users only.
-Use is regulated by the terms and conditions of the Kennedy Library’s agreements with the vendors and publishers of these electronic resources.
+The library’s licensed databases and online services are for the use of the Cal Poly community and on-site users only.
+Use is regulated by the terms and conditions of the library’s agreements with the vendors and publishers of these electronic resources.
 U.S. Copyright Law (including the protections of “fair use”) and contractual license agreements govern the access, use, and reproduction of these electronic resources.
-In most cases the information contained therein may not be systematically downloaded or duplicated, transferred, sold, or otherwise commercially exploited.
+The information contained therein may not be systematically downloaded or duplicated, transferred, sold, or otherwise commercially exploited.

 On-site users must follow all posted restrictions and guidelines on the use of equipment and electronic resources.
 In general, authorized users may access such resources for noncommercial, educational, scholarly, and/or research purposes.